 I was in my room reading A Tale of Two Cities by Charles Dickens for high school, and for some reason the main character (and supporting cast) and the story touched me so deeply that—for a moment—I felt connected.

 It was one of the first books that made me feel not alone.

-You see, like many kids, I was bullied in school, and for me it had the effect of silencing me.
-I didn’t trust people and I had very few friends.
-But for some reason, reading that book at that moment, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.
+You see, like many kids, I was bullied in school, and it had the effect of silencing me.
+I didn't trust people, and I had very few friends.
+But for some reason, reading that book at that time, it was as if Charles Dickens had reached through 120 years of history and spoken directly to me.